 We will request that you make payments by bank transfer direct to our account.

-You should, once you know the completion date make removal arrangements and arrange for the final reading of service meters, telephones, etc. No completion date is certain until contracts have been exchanged.
+Once you know the completion date you should make removal arrangements and arrange for the final reading of service meters, telephones, etc. No completion date is certain until contracts have been exchanged.